Leppävaara – Cluster of traffic and business

 Vermonniitty area building project

-Residential construction of 227,000 m² of floor area will provide a home to 6,000 new inhabitants.
-The construction will be largely complete by 2022.
+In Vermonniitty residential construction of 227,000 m² of floor area will provide a home to 6,000 new inhabitants.
+In 2018, more floor square metres began to be built in the Vermonniitty area than ever before during this millennium in Espoo The construction will be largely complete by 2022.

 Mäkkylä and Puustellinkallio residential building